-The rule proponent is concerned that the AEMO Board retains responsibility under the rules for the making and amending of B2B procedures.
+The rule proponent expressed concern that the AEMO Board retains responsibility under the rules for the making and amending of B2B procedures.
 This is despite the fact that AEMO is not a member of the IEC and is prohibited from making B2B procedures in the absence of a recommendation from that committee.
-There is also a potential that AEMO would be required to make (or not make) B2B procedures in circumstances that might be perceived to conflict with the due exercise of its statutory functions, or with the operation of other market procedures or processes.
+The proponent also suggested that there might be a potential for AEMO to be required to make (or not make) B2B procedures in circumstances that might be perceived to conflict with the due exercise of its statutory functions, or with the operation of other market procedures or processes.

-The rule proponent considers that this accountability issue is exacerbated by the requirements under the rules that AEMO provide the IEC with secretariat services, recover costs for its operation through participant fees, establish and maintain the B2B e-hub, as well as approve and publish B2B procedures.
+The rule proponent considered this accountability issue to be exacerbated by the requirements under the rules that AEMO provide the IEC with secretariat services, recover costs for its operation through participant fees, establish and maintain the B2B e-hub, as well as approve and publish B2B procedures.